ghelouis/pocketchef/README.md

 - Multi-lang (English & French)
 - Multi-platform (available on Android and iOS, soon!)

+The import/export feature effectively enables users to send each other recipes (e.g via whatsapp or email).
+It is a very simple format which also means that users are free to write recipes outside of Pocket Chef before importing them.
+If curious, the specifics of the format can be found in the wiki [here](https://github.com/ghelouis/pocketchef/wiki/Recipe-format).

 # Mindset
 The idea is to apply the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) and try and keep